-Boards must ensure that each Workforce Solutions Office makes a complete and up-to-date list of support services provided by community and state agencies available to job seekers and .
+TWC and Boards must ensure that Workforce Solutions Office staff makes a complete and up-to-date list of support services provided by community and state agencies available to job seekers and make that list available to all Workforce Solutions Office staff.

 The list can be created and maintained by the Board, an independently published list provided to or purchased by the Board, or an enterprise-wide incorporation of the Texas Information and Referral Network (2-1-1 Texas).